upros/acme-integrations/draft-ietf-acme-integrations.md

 # ACME Integration with TEAP

-TEAP {{?RFC7170}} defines a tunnel-based EAP method that enables secure communication between a peer and a server by using TLS to establish a mutually authenticated tunnel.
+TEAP {{!RFC7170}} defines a tunnel-based EAP method that enables secure communication between a peer and a server by using TLS to establish a mutually authenticated tunnel.
 TEAP enables certificate provisioning within the tunnel.
-TEAP Update and Extensions for Bootstrapping {{?I-D.lear-eap-teap-brski}} defines extensions to TEAP that includes additional Type-Length-Value (TLV) elements for certificate enrollment and BRSKI handling inside the TEAP tunnel.
-Neither TEAP {{?RFC7170}} or TEAP Update and Extensions for Bootstrapping {{?I-D.lear-eap-teap-brski}} define how the TEAP server communicates with the CA.
+TEAP Update and Extensions for Bootstrapping {{!I-D.lear-eap-teap-brski}} defines extensions to TEAP that includes additional Type-Length-Value (TLV) elements for certificate enrollment and BRSKI handling inside the TEAP tunnel.
+Neither TEAP {{!RFC7170}} or TEAP Update and Extensions for Bootstrapping {{!I-D.lear-eap-teap-brski}} define how the TEAP server communicates with the CA.

-This section outlines how ACME could be used for communication between the TEAP server and the CA. The example call flow leverages {{?I-D.ietf-acme-subdomains}} and shows the TEAP server proving ownership of a parent domain, with individual client certificates being subdomains under that parent domain.
+This section outlines how ACME could be used for communication between the TEAP server and the CA. The example call flow leverages {{!I-D.ietf-acme-subdomains}} and shows the TEAP server proving ownership of a parent domain, with individual client certificates being subdomains under that parent domain.

 The example illustrates the TEAP server sending a Request-Action TLV including a CSR-Attributes TLV instructing the peer to send a CSR-Attributes TLV to the server.
 This enables the server to indicate what fields the peer should include in the CSR that the peer sends in the PKCS#10 TLV.